Command-line interface#

 This will replace the existing ploomber-cloud.json with a new one, with a different id field.

-ploomber-cloud init --from-existing --force
+ploomber-cloud init --from-existing --only-config --force

 Delete an app#